francisco-com-au/core-pipeline/bootstrap/README.md

 By the end of this guide you will be able to commit code to a repo and have GCP resources created automatically 🤘🏼

+# 0. Dependencies
+- Docker running
+- docker buildx if you're on Apple silicon

 # 1. Organisation setup 🏛

 ## Description